Skip to site content

 We also simplify the complex language in prior authorization rules that a payer typically uses, making it easier for administrative staff to understand and analyze.
 We’ve tried to codify those rules into everyday language with the help of doctors and lawyers to guide the process.
 This helps to eliminate confusion and ensures that everyone involved in the process is aligned.
 Our ultimate goal is to make the authorization process faster and easier.

-It’s also very important to note that Availity AuthAI is designed specifically for healthcare.
-We uniquely understand the difficulty and manual effort involved in the prior authorization process.
-Most industries don’t require this level of complexity in decision-making.
-In healthcare, where mistakes can have dire consequences, the high accuracy and reliability of AI is essential.
+Intelligent UM is designed specifically for healthcare.
+We understand the difficulty and manual effort involved in the prior authorization process, and the level of complexity in decision-making.
+Mistakes can have dire consequences in healthcare, highly accurate and reliable AI is essential.

-Furthermore, Availity AuthAI doesn’t make definitive decisions on whether a prior authorization request should be approved or denied.
-Instead, the tool only offers a recommendation or provides a response of “we don’t know” if more information is required.
-Availity is committed to the highest ethical standards and aims to make accurate recommendations, avoid bad outcomes, and provide opportunities for all results to be reviewed.
+To help ensure the best possible outcomes; clinicians review all AI recommendations.
+And, the system is not a black box; recommendations are auditable and transparent.
+To be clear, AI never makes definitive decisions on whether a prior authorization request should be approved or denied.
+The tool only offers a recommendation or provides a response of “we don’t know” if more information is required.
+Availity is committed to the highest ethical standards and aims to make accurate recommendations with human in the loop workflows.

 A: AI significantly speeds up the prior authorization process, allowing patients to receive necessary care faster.
 For example, getting treatment promptly can alleviate stress for patients and their loved ones in cases like cancer diagnoses.
 In diagnostic radiology, AI can expedite scheduling, benefiting both patients and healthcare providers.